Some basic approaches to using principles of neuroscience at work

 Fi Hills of Cafe Style Speed Training has absolutely nailed the importance of using fun, games and activities to accelerate team and individual learning.
 Short and specific games contribute to experiential learning.
 This means the learning changes our perception, raises awareness and increases emotional intelligence.
 Action learning and experiential learning are essential to building new pathways of thought and emotion.
-Experiential learning will change behaviour in a way which no informational or knowledge based learning will.
+Experiential learning will change behaviour in a way which no information or knowledge-based learning will.

 Using Logical levels to instigate change

 Robert Dilts an NLP practitioner, developed a hierarchy of cognitive levels of processes within an individual or group.
 I’ve used the levels extensively in my coaching practice.
 Briefly, the levels are:

 - Spirituality – Ultimate purpose or meaning in life

 - Identity – Who I am